-I've been a gamer since around.......1981 or thereabouts.
-My older brother was the gamer back then and the various systems we got in the house were really his but being the quintessential brat I wanted a slice of the action too and our first gaming system was the wonderfully retro Phillips Videopac (also known as the Odyssey in the US) .
-The Videopac was a clunky, oversized thing with a plasticy silver finish, chunky cartridges and and pygmie dick thin joysticks.
+I've been a gamer since around 1981 or thereabouts.
+My older brother was the gamer back then, and the various systems we got in the house were really his, but being the quintessential brat I wanted a slice of the action too.
+Our first gaming system was the wonderfully retro Phillips Videopac (also known as the Odyssey in the US) .
+The Videopac was a clunky, oversized thing with a plasticy silver finish, chunky cartridges, and and pygmie dick thin joysticks.

-A game is made using certain...things, and there are a lot of things but the 5 main ones are called objects, sprites instances, collisions and rooms.
-Gamers will instantly recognise the word sprite as being the term for things on screen that aren't background graphics.
+A game is made using certain...things, and there are a lot of these things.
+The five main ones are called objects, sprites, instances, collisions, and rooms.
+Gamers will instantly recognise the word "sprite" as being the term for things on screen that aren't background graphics.

 Objects on the other hand are completely the opposite.
 This is really what you are seeing

-Rooms are where you put objects and it's the area in which your game happens.
-Room could be seen as game levels or stages and can indeed be used that way but you can use multiple rooms for the same level if you wish either as sub-stages or just to connect slightly different looking places (outside then into a house for example).
+Rooms are where you put objects, and it's the area in which your game happens.
+Room could be seen as game levels or stages and can indeed be used that way, but you can use multiple rooms for the same level if you wish either as sub-stages or just to connect slightly different looking places (outside then into a house for example).

-In order to make objects come alive you have to code them using GML and while this can be tricky to start with it becomes increasingly clearer with experience.
+In order to make objects come alive you have to code them using GML, and while this can be tricky to start with, it becomes increasingly clearer with experience.

 Striding forth from his lair at Castle Stareskull one morning, Prototron decided to not reign down terror on the villagers, but instead go back inside, crack open a beer and load up Streets Of Rage 2.
 One hundred years later, he's still there.
 A avid music maker (of TERROR!) and retro gamer, he can be found whooping any and all heroes at all manner of SNK-based challenges.